Required Permits for Manaslu Circuit Trek | Permit and Cost Guide for Manaslu Trek

 Is it mandatory to have an agency obtain a restricted area permit for Manaslu Circuit Trek?

-Yes, to obtain a restricted area permit for the Manaslu region, it is mandatory to have a permit from an authorized trekking agency in Nepal.
-And this permit will only be obtained through the agency when at least two trekkers join the trip.
+Yes, to obtain a restricted area permit for the Manaslu region, it is mandatory to have permits from an authorized trekking agency in Nepal.
+This permit can only be obtained through the agency when at least two trekkers join the trip.

 Do I need a guide for Manaslu Circuit Trek?

-Yes, Manaslu Circuit Trek falls under the restricted area of Nepal and it is mandatory to have an authorized agency to apply for a permit also it is mandatory to trek with government authorized local guide which your agency will help you to provide.
+Yes, Manaslu Circuit Trek falls under the restricted area of Nepal and it is mandatory to have an authorized agency to apply for a permit.
+Also, it is mandatory to trek with government government-authorized local guides which your agency will help you to provide.